 If your dog has a fever, he or she needs veterinary attention!

-Here is a little link on how to actually do it.
 A digital thermometer or a glass one can be used.
 I lean towards the digital thermometers as they more are difficult to break.

 Remember to make a note on the packaging for future reference that the instrument is for dogs and not people….